 Learn how to stop saying the wrong things and start challenging the “parenting status quo” in order to raise successful children and a better generation – valuable lessons learned from Becoming Brilliant by Kathy Hirsh-Pasek and Roberta Michnick Golinkoff.

 Amanda and I were approached not long ago with the unique opportunity to receive a free copy of Becoming Brilliant‘s audiobook, and we just couldn’t turn it down!
-At Kandy Apple Mama, we believe in doing everything we can to raise successful children, so we were beyond excited to know a book existed compiling all of the research to teach us (and you!) exactly how to do just that.
+As co-parents, we believe in doing everything we can to raise successful children, so we were beyond excited to know a book existed compiling all of the research to teach us (and you!) exactly how to do just that.

 Raising a Better Generation